 - Bravestarr is a Planetary Romance set in a verse where magic works.
 Bravestarr, Tex Hex, Shaman, and Stampede all have magic-based powers, and all the Muggles seem perfectly accepting of the fact that magic is real.

-- John Blackstar fell through a black hole and wound up in an Alternate Universe where magic works.
+- In Blackstar, astronaut John Blackstar falls through an Unrealistic Black Hole and winds up in an Alternate Universe where magic works.

 - Jayce and the Wheeled Warriors is a Space Opera where one of the heroes is a wizard.